christophergidlof/Matrix-repo/calc-area/README.md

- Script that take a nr and calculate area on Circle Square and Triangle
+ Java Script that take a nr and calculate area on Circle Square and Triangle